 Stage 2 poisoning occurs between 12 and 24 hours after swallowing.
 The symptoms of the first stage may start to go away, but the kidney damage is still happening.

 Cats experience Stage 3 poisoning 12 to 24 hours after ingestion; dogs experience Stage 3 poisoning 36 to 72 hours after ingestion.
 Your pet will be experiencing dangerous kidney failure, showing signs such as loss of appetite, drooling, lethargy, weakness, diarrhea, vomiting, seizures, and coma.

 If you think your dog has ingested some of this chemical, immediately bring your pet to the nearest veterinarian or other veterinary service as soon as possible.
 In the first few hours after ingestion, your vet can induce vomiting and give your pet charcoal to eliminate toxins from the body.

 A drug that stops the liver from processing the dangerous antifreeze components will also be given to your pet in the first few hours.
 Afterward, an antidote in the form of activated charcoal or 4-methylpyrazole will be used to prevent further absorption.
 Quick action is essential to your pet’s survival.

-Many pets will die if they progress to Stage 3 kidney failure before getting to the vet.
+Antifreeze is one of the most toxic things for dogs, and many pets will die if they progress to Stage 3 kidney failure before getting to the vet.
 Most pets with severe kidney damage will not be able to survive.
-Some can be saved with very aggressive (and expensive) treatments like dialysis, and rarely, kidney transplants.
+Some can be saved with aggressive (and expensive) treatments like dialysis and rarely kidney transplants.